 The Government has published 30 State priorities, two of which relate to education.
 These priorities aim to improve education outcomes across NSW.
-Twelve of these are the Premier’s priorities.
+Fourteen of these are the Premier’s priorities.

-One of the Premier’s priorities is to increase the percentage of all students in the top two NAPLAN bands for reading and numeracy by 8% by 2019.
-Premier’s priorities: Improving education results.
+One of the Premier’s priorities is to increase the percentage of all students in the top two NAPLAN bands for literacy and numeracy by 15% by 2023.
+Premier's priorities: Bumping up education results for children.

 NSW public schools have always had a core focus on literacy and numeracy development.
-It is a requirement for all schools to make explicit reference to improving literacy and numeracy (see the Premier’s priorities: Improving education results and State priorities: Better services: Improving Aboriginal education outcomes) in their school plan.
+It is a requirement for all schools to make explicit reference to improving literacy and numeracy (see the Premier’s priorities: Bumping up education results for children and Increasing the number of Aboriginal young people reaching their learning potential) in their school plan.
 To assist schools to plan and report on these priorities, new measures have been included in the Scout data reports to show the proportion of all students in the top two NAPLAN bands for reading and numeracy.